QihangFan/QihangFan.github.io/README.md

   - Topic 05.
 Upcycling — New Forms of Luxury
   - Topic 06.
 Production Landscapes <br><br>

-## For Us
+## Research
-After a careful study of Duran Lantink's approach to upcycling, we summarized the process into 7 stages.
-Duran Lantink starts design thinking from the very first step and he goes through multiple iterations.
-His workflow is nonlinear and circular.

-Although Duran Lantink indicates an upscaling of his small handicraft workflow, we find the current factory typology insufficient for covering all the designers' activities.
-We further splited the entire factory, reinvent the facotory typology blending with local environments, the factory, the city, the nature, and the farm to be specific (This is how four-typos come into being).
+The fundamental research explored the upcycling concept that avant-garde fashion houses advocate and practice contemporarily.
+The upcycling design process includes 7 phases – deadstock dive, deconstruction, categorization, ideation, combination, reconstruction, and audition.
+However, fashion designers would go through multiple rounds of iteration and leap back and forth to compose the most satisfying pieces.
+The upcycling production workflow challenges the traditional linear and circular mechanical assembly line and raises the awareness of humanity.
+In that case, the direct dimension scaling would not work.
+New factory typologies and spaces need to be redefined.
 <br><br>

 ## Major Concepts
 - **Macro vs Micro**

-A factory that resists mechanization trend should maintain original functionality while emphasizing human-centered spaces.
-On the one hand, the Macro scale indicates our programmatic consideration of the architecture adaption.
+A factory that resists mechanization trends should maintain original functionality while emphasizing human-centered spaces.
+On the one hand, the Macro Scale indicates our programmatic consideration of the architecture adaption.
 Each typology iterates and interacts with the local environment.
-On the other hand, the Micro scale suggests human involvement in all Duran Lantink production processes.
+On the other hand, the Micro Scale suggests human involvement in all Duran Lantink production processes.
 Production activities no longer happen in a linear way but jump among various spaces presented in typological miniatures.

 - **Decentralization**

-Centralized factory seeks the best efficiency.
+A centralized factory seeks the best efficiency.
 It highlights the simplification of the production process in order to maximize profit.
 Commercialization resulting from centralization damages human interaction and creativity.
-Therefore, we emphasize decentralization in the quazi-autonomous factory system to evoke the consciousness of humanity’s sustainability.
+Therefore, we emphasize decentralization in the quasi-autonomous factory system to evoke the consciousness of humanity’s sustainability.
 <br><br><br>